JimDesu/basis-lang/spec.md

 **Liskov substitution as a design tool.** Where the language admits a subtyping relation, the design preserves Liskov substitutability.
 The buffer-backed parent-chain subsumption preserves Liskov by construction (the upcast is one-directional and carries no value rewriting).
 The class-instance system preserves Liskov by class-method-contract (instances must satisfy the class's declared shape).
 Where Liskov substitution fails — as it does for the union $\to$ candidate-or-parent byte-reinterpretation, where the bytes' meaning depends on the active candidate — the relation is given a distinct name (byte-reinterpretation subsumption) and not conflated with Liskov-preserving subsumption.

-**Frame-bound region reclamation is the default storage discipline.** Value construction implicitly draws any variable-size storage it needs (the data behind runtime-length types `[]T` and `[]`, the storage behind constructed pointers and objects) from a frame-bound region that is freed at frame retirement, with nothing to track.
+**Frame-bound region reclamation is the default storage discipline.** Value construction implicitly draws any variable-size storage it needs (the data behind runtime-length types `[]T` and `[]`, the storage behind constructed pointers and objects) from a frame-bound region that is freed at frame retirement — or, for a scope-local value, as early as the close of its enclosing `.scope` block (§3.17) — with nothing to track.
 Non-default storage — heap, pool, arena, etc. — is drawn from an allocator, whose acquire/release pair is governed by the obligation system (§10): acquisition is an ordinary source-method call producing an obligated value, and bringing an allocator into scope does nothing on its own until such a call is made.
 Non-buffer types remain confined to positions where ownership and lifetime are explicit (top-level slots, object fields with object-lifetime ceiling, frame-bound parameters and receivers).

 These lenses recur throughout this specification.
 Sections that depend on a particular lens for their correctness call it out at the relevant point.